OUR LOW VISION SERVICES

 Juvenile Macular Degeneration

-Diabetic retinopathy generally presents no symptoms at the beginning, but over time you may notice symptoms such as dark spots, blurry vision, many floaters, weak color vision, and fluctuating visual acuity.
-These complications occur as a result of extra sugar circulating through the bloodstream, which leads to a blockage of the small blood vessels in your eyes.
+Diabetic retinopathy presents no symptoms at the beginning, but over time, you may notice symptoms such as dark spots, blurry vision, many floaters, weak color vision, and fluctuating visual acuity.
+These complications occur because of extra sugar circulating through the bloodstream, which leads to a blockage of the small blood vessels in your eyes.
 The blocked vessels interfere with blood flow to your retina, and your eye attempts to remedy the situation by growing new, unhealthy vessels – which are weak and leak fluid.
 Treatment is available for diabetic retinopathy, particularly when diagnosed early.
 That is why we urge all patients with diabetes in Lancaster to book regular eye exams.

 Juvenile macular degeneration affects central vision.
 Presently, this inherited eye disease has no cure.
 However, our Lancaster low vision specialist can offer a variety of vision aids and treatments to help each patient maintain independence and an active lifestyle.